tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 </head>

 (Text extracted from PDF and reformatted as Markdown July 23 2011 by Tony Garnock-Jones.
+I've tried to reproduce the ASCII-art as faithfully as possible.
 TODO: Proof-read the text for OCR errors etc. TODO: Reconstruct the ASCII art.
 TODO: Reconstruct the source-code snippets.)